 - There are serious security risks that can affect users and their data.

-Why Blockchain Needs So Much Power
+Why Does Blockchain Need So Much Power?

 - Mining requires a lot of computational power.